 I guess Fals is only an expert on things that pertain to running.
 Garia nods though, and tries not to stammer as Fals and I stare at her.

 “Um—well, as a child I liked them even if they did play awful pranks.
-Back of my farm—well, we had a dog that had a wonderfully black coat…but the fur around his head was white.
+Back at my farm—well, we had a dog that had a wonderfully black coat…but the fur around his head was white.
 He was interesting to look at, and every year the sprites would play tricks on him until they got bored.
 We had to lock him up in the house to keep him safe.”

 She looks at me and blushes.